 - MyNCBI tracks which publications are in compliance with the policy.

-The content on this page is based on a presentation by Stephanie Scott of Sponsored Projects Administration and Dina Matsoukas of the August C. Long Health Sciences Library.
-See videos of their information sessions on the enhanded NIH public access policy, along with the presentation slides, here.
+The content on this page is based on a presentation by staff members of Sponsored Projects Administration and the August C. Long Health Sciences Library.
+See videos of their information sessions on the enhanced NIH public access policy, along with the presentation slides, here.

 Copyright Advisory Office This office can answer questions about publisher agreements and other copyright issues.